cwells/adhd/README.md

 Jobs and plugins are only run once, regardless of how many other jobs may depend on them.

+# Tasks

+Every job can have one or more tasks that compose it (it's possible to have no tasks and only have dependencies).
+Tasks are simply shell commands, run in sequence.

+A job with a single task:

+    django/up:
+      help: Start the Django web server.
+      run: "./manage.py runserver &"
+      skip: !shell_eq_0 fuser -s 8000/tcp
+      interactive: true
+      after: [ plugin:python, plugin:aws, docker/up, django/seed ]

+A job with no tasks:

+    stack/up:
+      help: Bring up all required services.
+      after: [ docker/up, django/up, ngrok/up ]

+Tasks each run in their own subprocess.
+If you want tasks to share a subprocess (similar to `make`'s `ONESHELL` option), use the following format:

+    db/sync:
+      help: Sync staging database to local database.
+      run: !env |
+        echo "Starting database sync."
+        pg_dumpall > db.out
+        psql -f db.out postgres
+        echo "Finished syncing database."
+      confirm: \nSync staging database to local?

 # The CLI

 You can see available jobs using the `--help-jobs` option: